-Side effects of the breast cancer drug Taxotere may cause some women to suffer permanent baldness or hair loss, known as alopecia.
+Side effects of the breast cancer drug Taxotere may cause some women to suffer permanent eye damage, such as obstruction to the tear ducts sometimes known as canalicular stenosis.
 Lawsuits are being pursued against the drug maker for failing to adequately warn about this potential risk.

-ABOUT TAXOTERE LAWSUITS: Product liability lawyers are reviewing potential claims for women nationwide who may be entitled to financial compensation through a Taxotere hair loss lawsuit, alleging that information about the risk of permanent baldness should have been provided by the drug maker, since treatment alternatives were available.
+ABOUT TAXOTERE LAWSUITS: Product liability lawyers are reviewing potential claims for women nationwide who may be entitled to financial compensation through a Taxotere eye damage lawsuit, alleging that information about the risk of permanent eye damage should have been provided by the drug maker, since treatment alternatives were available.

 Free Consultation With a Taxotere Lawyer